rmarronnier/pace_editor/documentation/guides/installation.md

 ### Method 1: Pre-built Binaries (Recommended)

 #### Windows
-1. Download the latest PACE release from [GitHub Releases](https://github.com/yourusername/pace_editor/releases)
+1. Download the latest PACE release from the project's GitHub releases page
 2. Extract the ZIP file to your desired location (e.g., `C:\PACE\`)
 3. Add the PACE directory to your system PATH:
    - Open System Properties → Advanced → Environment Variables